 \subsection{Comparing model variants}

 Beyond the comparison between entirely different uMLIPs, we assess the consistency of information content across uMLIP ``variants'' of the same architecture.
-By computing the reconstruction errors between different instances of the same architecture, we establish the sensitivity of various architectures to changes in the training dataset or targets.
+Through this analysis, we establish the sensitivity of various architectures to changes in the training dataset or target.
 We also establish a scale for the ``internal'' variability of each architecture that helps calibrate the comparison between models that differ more substantially.

-We categorize the variants into: ``single-task'' models where a separate model architecture is trained from scratch for distinct datasets, and ``multi-task'' models that either adopt a multi-head \cite{Caruana1997, ruder2017} or mixture-of-experts \cite{jacobs1991adaptive, riquelme2021scaling, shazeer2017outrageously} approach to simultaneously target multiple datasets with a single model architecture, often with significant weight sharing within the model architecture between the prediction tasks.
+We categorize the variants into: ``single-task'' models where an entirely separate model architecture is trained from scratch for distinct datasets, and ``multi-task'' models that either adopt a multi-head \cite{Caruana1997, ruder2017} or mixture-of-experts \cite{jacobs1991adaptive, riquelme2021scaling, shazeer2017outrageously} approach to simultaneously target multiple datasets with a single model architecture, often with significant weight sharing between the prediction tasks.